weidagang/line-parser-js/README.md

 LineParser.js
 =================================

-LineParser.js is a meta driven command line parser for Node.js.
+LineParser is a meta driven command line parser.
 The highlight is the JSON based DSL for command line specification.
 Compared with fluent interface based DSL, JSON is more poweful, concise, and friendly with Javascript.

 ```javascript